 Enterprise SEOs usually monitor their website log files for the major bots.
 They search for URLs where the bots may be stuck (crawling too often, errors) and finding ways to understand why it’s happening and fixing it.
 They also check out the URLs of any pages that aren’t indexed by Google or Bing.
 Then make sure that none of them contain any elements that prevent pages from being indexed, like “noindex” directives.

 High Authority Content

 Your site should be built around what your business is all about: expertise, knowledge, know-how.
 There are many ways to become a topical authority by producing relevant content.
 The content includes articles about topics related to your niche or information about your industry.
 Having a well-organized website with a good amount of fresh and relevant content helps rank higher in organic searches.
-This, in turn, helps the site become an authority or a resource for their target audiences.
+This, in turn, helps the site become an authority or a resource about the topic for the target audiences.

 Content marketing is about creating useful, relevant, and unique pieces of written or visual material.
 Freshness of these materials is of utmost importance for better organic rankings.
 This ensures that the web crawlers see your site as being active and up-to-date.
 Since content freshness is a ranking factor for search engines, new content helps your site get higher rankings and more visibility in organic search results.

 In order to stay ahead of the competition, you need to constantly improve your content.
 You also want to ensure that the information you provide is comprehensive, well-researched, and true.
 Be sure to focus on providing great content that helps users solve problems and answer questions.
 Some time ago Google introduced the E-A-T concept to searches.
 The idea behind E-A-T came from Google’s Search Quality Guidelines.
 It aims to improve trustworthiness in search.

 In short, with the right content, you’ll be able to increase your website’s E-A-T score.
 You’ll also get better rankings on search engines.